idvorkin/idvorkin.github.io/_posts/2018-06-7-my-perfect-job.md

 At this point in my career I'm interested in making the lives of others better.
 Right now, I'd like to do this via consumer software.

 ### Product Domain?
-Well being, productivity and Natural Language Processing
+Well being, Productivity and Natural Language Processing

 As a human, I'm incredibly passionate about well being.
 I'm excited about the whole field from nurturing mindfulness, increasing satisfaction, to solving loneliness and enabling self-reflection.